qerun/qerun/docs/public/tokenomics.md

 - **Liquidity Incentives**: rewards for providing liquidity to pools.
 - **Long-term Holding**: staking/locking rewards for users who commit to QER.
 - **ETH Growth Loop**: ETH purchased from borrowing creates double exposure to ecosystem growth.
+- **Fixed Supply Incentives**: with a fixed supply and no minting/burning, incentives focus on value accrual and ecosystem participation rather than inflationary rewards.

 ---